infracost/docs/docs/infracost_cloud/key_concepts.md

 ## Organizations

-In Infracost Cloud, organizations are are used to manage API keys and associated settings.
+In Infracost Cloud, organizations are used to manage API keys and associated settings.
 Every Infracost user has a default organization for personal use.
 We recommend creating a new organization for your company API key as in the future you'll be able to add other users to organizations.

 ### Multi-user support